-Since our inception in 1998, we have grown from a private to a public company and evolved from a high-growth industrial real estate developer into an industrial real estate asset manager with strong development capabilities, with a high-quality portfolio and an extensive development pipeline.
+Since our inception in 1998, we have grown from a private to a public company and evolved from a high-growth real estate developer into a leading Mexican real estate company, with a high-quality portfolio and an extensive development pipeline.
 As we continue to evolve, we seek to become a world-class fully integrated industrial real estate company, striving to adhere to the highest standards available worldwide.

 We believe that over the last five years, we have created value for our shareholders by implementing our "Vision 2020" strategic plan for 2014 to 2019, and since 2019, our "Level 3 Strategy".
-We are aiming to maximize growth in Vesta FFO by implementing this strategy, which establishes our expansion and growth strategy for 2019 to 2024, based on five strategic pillars: (i) manage, maintain and broaden our current portfolio, (ii) invest in and/or divest properties for ongoing value creation, (iii) strengthen our balance sheet and expand funding sources and maturities, (iv) strengthen our organization to successfully execute our strategy, and (v) become a category leader in ESG, embedding our sustainability practices throughout our business model.
+We are aiming to maximize growth in Vesta FFO and NAV per share by implementing this strategy, which establishes our expansion and growth strategy for 2019 to 2024, based on five strategic pillars: (i) manage, maintain and broaden our current portfolio, (ii) invest in and/or divest properties for ongoing value creation, (iii) strengthen our balance sheet and expand funding sources and maturities, (iv) strengthen our organization to successfully execute our strategy, and (v) become a category leader in ESG, embedding our sustainability practices throughout our business model.
 For more information, see "Business-Our Level 3 Strategy."